Sociology Major and Minor Information

 The Director of Undergraduate Studies (DUGS) is the advisor for all department majors.
 Prospective majors must arrange for an interview with the DUGS.

 Sociology Major.
 Students majoring in Sociology are required to take ten courses in the department: five core courses and five electives.
-The core consists of: Introduction to Sociology, Methods of Social Research, Sociological Theory, Social Statistics, and Senior Seminar where the write a senior thesis.
+The core consists of: Introduction to Sociology, Methods of Social Research, Sociological Theory, Social Statistics, and Senior Seminar where students write a senior thesis.

 The Research Methods course should be taken in the fall semester of the senior year.
 Social Statistics is offered once a year.
 It should be taken the second semester of the junior year.